 The study found that the pescetarian diet was the most nutritious, followed by vegetarian and vegan diets, while the ketogenic diet (which includes eating high amounts of fat and protein while avoiding carbs) was the least nutritious, after paleo (eating meat, nuts, and vegetables, but avoiding grains and beans).

 Keto diets were also found to have a higher mean carbon footprint and a lower mean diet quality than other diets, including vegetarian and pescatarian diets.
 Paleo diets on average also had a higher carbon footprint than vegetarian diets and lower nutritional quality than pescatarian diets.

 - In short, keto and paleo are the least climate-friendly diets.
 According to the study, the keto diet generated 3kg of carbon dioxide per 1,000 calories consumed, while paleo generated 2.6kg per 1,000 calories.

 - On the flip side, vegan diets were the most climate friendly, generating 0.7kg of CO2 per 1,000 calories consumed.

-One of the main reasons for keto and paleo diets having such a high environmental impact is because they rely heavily on animal-based foods than most other diets.
+One of the main reasons keto and paleo diets have such a high environmental impact is because they rely more heavily on animal-based foods than most other diets.
 And at this point, it should come as no surprise to anyone that meat production is responsible for significantly higher carbon emissions than plant-based foods.
 Beef, for example, gets called out most often for being the food with the highest carbon footprint.